This post may contain affiliate links. Meaning I may earn a commission if you use those links. Please read my full disclosure for more information.

 The Plastic Peg is another common peg you will see campers using.
 They provide great grip once in the ground and most have good surface coverage due to their shape (many are T shaped).
 Like the above pegs, they can bend or break on stones or brinks underground.

 *Top Tip – if they are only slightly bent you can soak them in boiling water for a few minutes and if not too badly damaged they will regain their shape.
 Don’t use for a few days to allow them to strengthen again.

 Delta Pegs (ground anchors)

 The Delta Peg, the peg that most campers love.
-Once you use a delta peg you are very unlikely to go back to using any other, especially if you have a large tent.
-These angled pegs are designed to sit flush in the ground and if that wind gets strong and your guy lines are pulling all the delta peg will do is dig that little bit deeper.
+Once you use a Delta Peg or Delta Ground Anchor you are very unlikely to go back to using any other heavy-duty guying peg, especially if you have a large tent.
+These angled pegs are designed to sit flush in the ground and if that wind gets strong and your guy lines are pulling, the delta peg will do is dig that little bit deeper.

 Half Round U-Pegs

 Like the ripple pegs, these pegs give good ground coverage and come in varying lengths.
 These are normally made from steel so are a little more durable and can be used on soft to firm ground.
 The head of these pegs have a low profile and sit closer to the ground to prevent trip hazards.